Sri Lanka, Democratic Socialist Republic of

 General Sir John Kotalawela Defence University Hospital

-The long awaited 704-bed University Hospital of the General Sir John Kotelawala Defence University is gradually taking shape and is scheduled to commence operation early this year.
+The long-awaited 704-bed University Hospital of the General Sir John Kotelawala Defence University is gradually taking shape and is scheduled to commence operation early this year.
 This state of the art, tertiary care facility is not only intended to be the teaching hospital of the Faculty of Medicine, KDU but also a centre of excellence for the whole country, delivering cutting edge healthcare services in an environment of discipline and trust.
 The hospital will be modelled on a unique concept of Public-Private mixed healthcare delivery in Sri Lanka where it will provide all the services expected of a tertiary care hospital to the tri-forces and public of the country while also having a private wing that aims to offer private healthcare standards in par with any hospital in the South Asian region and beyond.
-Hospital will deliver services in all the major specialties including General Medicine, Surgery, Paediatrics, Obstetrics, Psychiatry, Cardiology and Cardiac Surgery, Neurology, Dermatology, Urology, Plastic Surgery, ENT Surgery, Ophthalmology, and OMF surgery.
+The hospital will deliver services in all the major specialities including General Medicine, Surgery, Paediatrics, Obstetrics, Psychiatry, Cardiology and Cardiac Surgery, Neurology, Dermatology, Urology, Plastic Surgery, ENT Surgery, Ophthalmology, and OMF surgery.
 The hospital will also have Department of offering a full range of cancer services, a fully equipped department of Radiology, a modern Fertility Centre.
-Accordingly, this comprehensive health care facility will have seven main functions, namely: Accidents and Emergency (A&E) Services; Out Patient Services with general and specialized services including day care surgery; In Patient Services; Diagnostic and Therapeutic Services; Administrative Services; Support Services; Undergraduate (Medicine, Nursing & Paramedical) and Postgraduate Training.
-The KDUH shown below is located at in the south of Colombo at Werahera.
+Accordingly, this comprehensive health care facility will have seven main functions, namely: Accidents and Emergency (A&E) Services; Out-Patient Services with general and specialized services including daycare surgery; In-Patient Services; Diagnostic and Therapeutic Services; Administrative Services; Support Services; Undergraduate (Medicine, Nursing & Paramedical) and Postgraduate Training.
+The KDUH shown below is located in the south of Colombo at Werahera.

 Other Special Aspects